 - 1/4 ounce ginger shrub**

 Add the vodka, chai spice syrup, ginger shrub and lemon juice to a shaker with ice and shake until well-chilled.

 Strain into a Julep cup or copper mug over crushed ice, then top with ginger beer.

 Top with more crushed ice.

 Garnish with freshly grated nutmeg.

-*Chai spice syrup: Gently crush 15 green cardamom pods using mortar and pestle or the flat edge of chef’s knife.
-Place cardamom pods on baking sheet along with 1 cinnamon stick, 1 star anise pod, 5 allspice berries and 3 cloves.
-Toast in oven at 350 degrees for 5 minutes.
-Bring 2 cups sugar and 2 cups water to simmer in saucepan until sugar dissolves.
-Add toasted spices and simmer for 10 minutes.
-Allow to cool, then strain out solids and discard.
-Will keep, tightly covered and refrigerated, for up to 1 month.
+*Chai spice syrup: Gently crush 15 green cardamom pods using a mortar and pestle or the flat edge of chef’s knife.
+Place the cardamom pods on a baking sheet along with 1 cinnamon stick, 1 star anise pod, 5 allspice berries and 3 cloves.
+Toast in the oven at 350 degrees for 5 minutes.
+Bring 2 cups sugar and 2 cups water to a simmer in a saucepan until the sugar dissolves.
+Add the toasted spices and simmer for 10 minutes.
+Allow to cool, then strain out the solids and discard.
+The syrup will keep, tightly covered and refrigerated, for up to 1 month.

-**Ginger shrub: Add 1 cup apple cider vinegar and 1 cup sugar to small saucepan and bring to simmer until sugar dissolves.
+**Ginger shrub: Add 1 cup apple cider vinegar and 1 cup sugar to a small saucepan and bring to a simmer, stirring, until the sugar dissolves.
 Add 1 cup peeled and finely chopped fresh ginger and simmer on low for 30 minutes.
-Remove from heat and allow to cool, then strain out solids.
-Will keep, tightly covered and refrigerated, for up to 2 months.
+Remove from the heat and allow to cool, then strain out the solids.
+The shrub will keep, tightly covered and refrigerated, for up to 2 months.